Russell County High School: Clubs and programs

-Russell County High School offers a variety of clubs, classes, and programs for the student body to engage in.
-These programs range from JROTC to the newly created African American Studies.
-Each student that attends RCHS has the opportunity to join one of these select clubs/classes and express themselves.
+Russell County High School offers a variety of clubs, classes, and programs, ranging from JROTC to the newly created African American Studies.
 Some of these classes have strict requirements, while others are more free and less limited.
-Below, are some select few clubs/programs that Russell County High School offers.

 JROTC/ROTC

-The Junior Reserve Officer Training Corps program at Russell County High School is a Military-style program that teaches students grades 9 through 12 the principals and responsibilities of being a strong American citizen.
-The students who participate in this class are taught how to correctly stand in formation, march, and sound off; that similar to how trainees are taught in basic training.
+The Junior Reserve Officer Training Corps program at Russell County High School is a military-style program that teaches students grades 9 through 12 the principles and responsibilities of being a strong American citizen.
+Students are taught how to correctly stand in formation, march, and sound off, similarly to how trainees are taught in basic training.
 Everyone is taught the core values of being an American citizen as well as respect, and how to take responsibility for their actions.

 RCHS Warrior Band

-The Russell County High School Warrior Band is the primary band that is associated with RCHS.
-This group is broken up into three sections: Marching Band, Jazz Band, and Symphonic Band.
+The Russell County High School Warrior Band is the primary band associated with RCHS.
+It is broken up into three sections: Marching Band, Jazz Band, and Symphonic Band.
 This group is responsible for football halftime performances, band concerts, playing in pep rallies, and band competitions.

-The colors for the RCHS Warrior Band are those same for the school.
-They wear a uniform of mostly white on the right side, a shoulder of cardinal red, and a vegas gold diagonal stripe down the middle.
+The colors for the RCHS Warrior Band are the same as for the school.
+They wear a uniform of mostly white on the right side, a shoulder of cardinal red, and a Vegas gold diagonal stripe down the middle.

 National Honor Society

 Russell County High School offers an exclusive club called the National Honor Society (NHS).
 This group is filled with a select few students who exceed expectations at RCHS.
-In this group, you are either chosen, or you apply, but must meet certain expectations and requirements to get accepted by a teacher or approved faculty member.
+Students may be chosen or apply, but must meet certain expectations and requirements to get accepted by a teacher or approved faculty member.
+Russell County High School has a National Honor Society Induction Ceremony every year where they welcome new members of the student population to their exclusive organization.

-The NHS is responsible for greeting new students at arrival, introducing elementary and middle school kids to the high school.
+The NHS is responsible for greeting new students at arrival, and introducing elementary and middle school kids to the high school.
 Sometimes, these students are sent on trips to represent Russell County High School in certain events.